Demographics & Culture

 Subsequent breakthroughs in DNA analysis have led to a new era in medicine. ”Today we can sequence tumors and compare their mutations to the map of the human genome,” Wolf says.
 “We can then identify specific mutations and match therapies to them.”
 Indeed, testing and therapies derived from genetic testing have the potential to extend lives and generate billions of dollars in revenue for the companies that develop them.

 We are developing tools that are rapidly advancing the pace of drug development.
-“Exciting new modalities like gene therapies, immunotherapies and cell-based therapies which are now changing the trajectory of many cancers could not happen without DNA sequencing,” says Wolf.
+“Exciting new modalities like gene therapies, immunotherapies and cell-based therapies that are now changing the trajectory of many cancers could not happen without DNA sequencing,” says Wolf.
 “Very often the companies that develop and supply the picks and shovels to an industry can make powerful investments.
 If it were not for DNA sequencing many of these new therapies would not be possible.
 Just as in the case of semiconductors, if it were not for advances in extreme ultraviolet lithography, Moore’s Law might have broken down years ago.”

 Breakthroughs in diagnostics may lead to much earlier detection of illnesses, or in some cases treat disease before it progresses.
 “One of the most exciting things in health care today is something known as liquid biopsy, which uses a sample of your blood to identify cancer at its earliest stages when cells are shedding a tiny amount of mutated DNA,” Wolf says.